aswinks123/Helm/Helm-Handson/Create-Helm-Chart-for-Nginx-Deployment/README.md

 ### Explanation of the syntax

-1. {{ .Values.service.nodePort | default 30080 }} : It will first check and substitute the value of nodePort from  values.yaml -> services session.
+1. {{ .Values.service.nodePort | default 30080 }} : It will check the value of nodePort from  values.yaml -> services.
 If nodePort value is empty, it assign the default value 30080.

 ## 5. Create the values.yaml file